 The learning crisis

 Girls across the globe face multiple and reinforcing barriers that hinder their opportunities to access quality education, simply because of their gender.
 In many low and middle-income countries, factors such as disability and ethnicity accentuate the pre-existing challenges that girls face.
-The denial of an education can cause a myriad of life altering consequences, including child marriage and gender-based violence, preventing girls from fulfilling their true potential.
+The denial of an education can cause a myriad of life altering consequences, including increased risk of child marriage and gender-based violence, preventing girls from fulfilling their true potential.

 The Digital gender gap

 The COVID-19 pandemic has altered the lives of people across the globe, including the way we connect with one another, and the platforms we use for learning.
 Accordingly, the pandemic has highlighted how the advancement of technology will create additional challenges in the Global South.
 UNICEF research has confirmed that some 2.2 billion students do not have access to the internet at home.
 The study also shows that girls are more likely to face challenges from a lack of connectivity and access have to the internet.
-Since the pandemic began, there has been a 6% rise in the gender gap for global internet users, from 11% in 2013 to 17% in 2019.

 However, the gender digital divide has affected far more than girls' ability to stay connected and use educational platforms.
 Girls are less likely than boys to own electronic devices and consequently to gain tech-related skills and eventually jobs.
 As the digital revolution continues, we must ensure that there is digital equality for all.
 Only by addressing such inequalities in the education system and societal exclusions can we usher in a digital revolution for all, with all.